Code-Institute-Submissions/barneys-boxercise/ReadMe.md

 3. Type ‘git add’ to add the files for staging
 4. Type ‘git commit -m "Add all files" to commit the files
 5. Type ‘git push’ to push the files to GitHub

+## Testing
+Testing was done on a seperate document which is: [Testing.md](https://github.com/cfaulkner985/barneys-boxercise/blob/master/Testing.md)

 ## Deployment
 This project was developed using the GitPod (https://gitpod.io/) and was committed to git and pushed to GitHub using the built in function within GitPod.